 What to include with your application

-- Two other attachment that is relevant to the application may be include.
-The file name should describe its content.
-The maximum file size for each attachment is 4Mb.
+- In addition, you may also include up to two attachments that are relevant to your application.
+The file names should describe the content.
+The maximum file size for each attachment is 4 MB.

 Attachments may not be sent by e-mail.
-Applications and attachments will not be returned.

 Grounds for not awarding a subsidy